 Located off the main drag in Blowing Rock, diners can chow down on juicy pulled pork and ribs.
 They also serve the biggest wings you’ll ever see and delicious, homestyle Mexican food.

 With nightly entertainment and award-winning food, we think a meal at Woodland’s is a must and included it among our favorites in Blowing Rock!

-Writing about barbecue is hard.
+Writing about North Carolina barbecue is hard.
 We know that everyone has a favorite and that we may not have covered it.
-North Carolina is so incredibly lucky to have such a long and smoky history in pork.
+Our state is so incredibly lucky to have such a long and smoky history in pork.